128technology/docs/docs/plugin_ipsec_client.md

 ### User-Specific 128T Configuration
 To allow the maximum flexibility on getting the traffic into the plugin's network namespace and getting the traffic out, we rely on the user to configure those means (usually through services and service routes).

 You will need to have the IPSEC endpoint bound traffic sent into the KNIs with the names of the `remote`s.
 You can use builtin 128T failover techniques due to the KNIs being reported operationally down when the corresponding tunnel is down.
 You will also need to configure a way for the traffic to be routed towards the IPSEC endpoint after being encrypted.
-All of this traffic will be assigned to the `tenant` configured under `ipsec-client`.
+All of this encrypted traffic will be assigned to the `tenant` configured under `ipsec-client`.

 ### Complete Example Configuration

 Below is an example of a complete, but minimal configuration entered by the user.

 :::warning
-This example configuration is good for understand all of the pieces together, but should not be copied and pasted as is onto your system.
+This example configuration is good to understand all of the concepts but should not be used on a system as is.
 :::

 ```